 A copy of the incident report that was provided to the parent will be retained in the FDOE Restraint and Seclusion Database.
-When returned, a copy of the incident report signed by the parent will be retained in the Electronic Management System or the 504 student folder.
+When returned, a copy of the incident report signed by the parent will be retained in the Electronic Management System or the Section 504 Electronic Management System.
 If the parent does not return the signed incident report the school will contact the parent by phone, e-mail or in person to request that the signed incident report be returned to the school.
 The school will make a second contact if the incident report is still not returned.
-These contacts will be documented in the contacts tab on the Electronic Management System or the 504 student folder.
+These contacts will be documented in the contacts tab on the Electronic Management System or the Section 504 Electronic Management System.